IntelliTect/Coalesce/docs/pages/modeling/model-components/behaviors.rst

 Standard Behaviors
 ------------------

-The standard behaviors, :csharp:`IntelliTect.Coalesce.StandardBehaviors<T, TContext>`, contains a significant number of properties and methods that can be utilized and/or overridden at your leisure.
+The standard behaviors, :csharp:`IntelliTect.Coalesce.StandardBehaviors<T>` and its EntityFramework-supporting sibling :csharp:`IntelliTect.Coalesce.StandardBehaviors<T, TContext>`, contain a significant number of properties and methods that can be utilized and/or overridden at your leisure.

 Properties
 ''''''''''